Buying a house after Chapter 13 bankruptcy

 • Supply extra documents due to your Chapter 13.
 Lenders will likely require copies of your bankruptcy petition and discharge or dismissal documents

 • Make sure you’ve budgeted correctly for new debt.
 Remember that your mortgage payment will include taxes and insurance as well as loan principal and interest.
 If you put less than 20% down, it will also include private mortgage insurance or FHA mortgage insurance.
-These added costs can increase a mortgage payment substantially
+These added costs can increase a house payment substantially

 Before you jump into the application process, set aside some time to think about your maximum budget for payments and how the cost of homeownership will fit in with your debt repayment plan.